Cephalonia: Recent history

 The forest fire of the 1990s caused damage to the island's forests and bushes, especially a small scar north of Troianata, and a large area of damage extending from Kateleios north to west of Tzanata, ruining about 30 km2 of forest and bushes and resulting in the loss of some properties.
 The forest fire scar was visible for some years.

 In mid-November 2003, an earthquake measuring 5.3 on the Richter magnitude scale caused minor damage to business, residential property, and other buildings in and near Argostoli.
-Damages were around €1,000,000.
+The damage was around €1,000,000.

 On the morning of 20 September 2005, an early-morning earthquake shook the south-western part of the island, especially near Lixouri and nearby villages.
-The earthquake measured 4.9 on the Richter magnitude scale, and its epicentre was located off the island at sea.
+The earthquake measured 4.9 on the Richter magnitude scale, and its epicentre was located off the island.
 Service vehicles took care of the area, and no damage was reported.
 From 24 to 26 January 2006, a major snowstorm blanketed the entire island, causing extensive blackouts.
-The island was recently struck yet again by another forest fire in the south of the island, beginning of 18 July 2007 during an unusual heatwave, and spreading slowly.
-Firefighters along with helicopters and planes battled the blaze for some days and the spectacle frightened residents on that area of the island.
+The island was recently struck yet again by another forest fire in the south of the island, beginning on 18 July 2007 during an unusual heatwave, and spreading slowly.
+Firefighters, along with helicopters and planes, battled the blaze for some days, and the spectacle frightened residents in that area of the island.

-In 2011 the eight former municipalities of the island lost their independence to form one united municipality.
-After losing its role as the capital of the island in the 19th century, Lixouri lost also its role as a seat of a municipality after 500 years.
+In 2011, the eight former municipalities of the island lost their independence to form one united municipality.
+After losing its role as the capital of the island in the 19th century, Lixouri also lost its role as the seat of a municipality after 500 years.
 The Technological Educational Institute of the Ionian Islands closed one faculty in Lixouri and one in Argostoli.

 In January 2014, an earthquake measuring 5.9 on the Richter magnitude scale left at least seven injured.
-There are reports of minor injuries and some damage to property," said the Foreign Office, on its website.
-"The airport remains operational but there may be some disruption to port services."
+There are reports of minor injuries and some property damage," said the Foreign Office on its website.
+"The airport remains operational, but there may be some disruption to port services."